Key Quote

 RAD — STAGNATE

 Hero is trapped in stagnation — despite being innocent, she cannot progress because the patriarchal system will not allow her defence to be heard.
 Her question goes unanswered; Claudio has already decided.
-This moment captures the terrifying inertia (inability to change) of a system in which women's testimony carries no weight.
+This moment captures the terrifying inertiainertia — A tendency to remain unchanged; resistance to change of a system in which women's testimony carries no weight.

 Key Words